Anton Grot: Biography

 He was born Antoni Franciszek Groszewski in Kiełbasin, Poland and died in Stanton, California.
 He studied at the Krakow art academy and at technical school in Königsberg, Germany, majoring in interior decoration, illustration, and design.
 He changed his name and emigrated to the U.S. in 1909.

-The Lubin Company hired him to paint and design sets in 1913, in Philadelphia; and he also worked on films for Vitagraph and Pathé.
+The Lubin Company hired him to paint and design sets in 1913, in Philadelphia; he also worked on films for Vitagraph and Pathé.
 At the Pathé company, he developed his innovative techniques, along with William Cameron Menzies, in the way of using continuity sketches.
 His method of presenting a series of sketches of all the film's sets would later become standard practice among Art Directors, particularly with Menzies (his assistant in 1917, on The Naulahka).
 The cinematographer Arthur Miller remembered Anton Grot:

 "a gifted and talented artist who made beautiful charcoal drawings...of the set before it was completed.
 All his compositions showed a full shot of each set, with all the delicate tones and shadings that suggested ideas for lighting and, in general, were of great help to me as a cameraman."

 Grot arrived in Hollywood to assist Wilfred Buckland with the sets for the Douglas Fairbanks Robin Hood (1922); and stayed on, to work with Cecil B. DeMille and William K. Howard.
 He was eventually signed by Warner Bros., as “art director, artist, and designer", and designed 80 films before his retirement in 1948.
 Grot collaborated with fellow émigré, director Michael Curtiz, on 15 films.
 Beginning with the biblical epic Noah's Ark (1928), these included Mystery of the Wax Museum (1933), The Private Lives of Elizabeth and Essex (1939), The Sea Hawk (1940), and Mildred Pierce (1945).
 Grot is credited with contributing significantly to Curtiz’ personal style.